Leftover prime filet mignon from a tenderloin dinner is transformed into a hearty and rich beef barley soup that is steakhouse worthy.

 - 2 cups water

 - In a large stock pot, sauté the beef in the olive oil for 5 minutes.
 Set the meat aside.

 - Add the onion, garlic, celery, carrots to the pot and sauté until tender about 5-7 minutes.
 Next, add the mushrooms and thyme until the mushrooms render their juice and begin to brown.
-Stir in the beef and chicken broths, water, barley, and salt and pepper.
+Stir in the tomatoes, beef and chicken broths, water, barley, and salt and pepper.
 Return the filet to the pot and bring to a boil for 1 minute.
 Simmer on low heat for 45 minutes before serving.